rhinopotamus/rhinopotamus.github.io/_posts/2023-02-14-pappus-theorem-pt-1.md

 Now let's make sure that Pappus's formula works out to the same thing.
 We'll need to find the centroid, but we don't care about the $y$-coordinate of the centroid because it won't be moving in the $y$ direction and we only care about the distance it travels.

-The centroid of a system of point masses is the weighted average of their locations, with weights given by, uh, their weights:
+The centroid of a system of point masses is the weighted average of their locations, with weights given by, uh, their weights:[^2]

 $$\overline{x} = \frac{\sum x_i w_i}{\sum w_i}$$

-Let's think about discretizing our region by, again, cutting it into vertical strips.[^2] To calculate the weight of such a strip, I probably want to multiply a density by an area; I don't have a given density here so I'm going to act like it's 1 (in whatever silly units) and just say that the weight of a strip is basically its area.
+Let's think about discretizing our region by, again, cutting it into vertical strips.[^3] To calculate the weight of such a strip, I probably want to multiply a density by an area; I don't have a given density here so I'm going to act like it's 1 (in whatever silly units) and just say that the weight of a strip is basically its area.
 A strip is approximately a rectangle, so its area is height times width: $A_\text{strip} = [f(x)-g(x)]\Delta x$.
 Passing to integrals,

 $$\overline{x} = \frac{\int_{x=a}^b x[f(x)-g(x)]\ dx}{\int_{x=a}^b[f(x)-g(x)]\ dx}. $$